Meet the Courage to Nourish Team

 My clients and I are on a team to navigate recovery.
 I love working with children, high school and college students as well as athletes.
 Additionally, I am a proud anti-diet dietitian and work with my clients through a Health At Every Size © and intuitive eating framework.

-Hi I’m Emilee!
+Hi I’m Emilee – the Clinical Director for Virginia.
 I am a Registered Dietitian dedicated to helping those in recovery.

 I came to Courage to Nourish two years ago as I sought to work with clients on a deeper level.
 I enjoy helping individuals work towards body acceptance and find food freedom.
 I have worked at various levels of care where I have gained experience working with clients with various backgrounds and goals.